First published: September 2017. Last updated: 7th February 2020.

 Pantry 15 and Caffeind both do great food, but my top brunch spot has to be Lillipad.
 The portions are huge (I would always have enough to take home), they’re reasonably priced and the food is delicious.
 I’d highly recommend the Parisian style eggs (my mouth is watering thinking about them!).

+If you’re after something sweeter then try out the milkshakes at The Courtyard.
 And finally, don’t forget to check out Gelocchio for the best gelato in Cairns.
 The thing I love most about them is that you can order a single scoop and still get two flavours… salted caramel and chocolate every time!

 Dance the Night Away